Moses Hadas: Life

 Raised in Atlanta in a Yiddish-speaking Orthodox Jewish household, his early studies included rabbinical training.
-He graduated from Jewish Theological Seminary of America (1926) and took his doctorate in classics in 1930.
+He earned a rabbinical degree (1926) from the Jewish Theological Seminary of America, NY and earned his MA (1925) and PhD (1930) in classics at Columbia University, NY.
 He was fluent in Yiddish, German, ancient Hebrew, ancient Greek, Latin, French, and Italian, and well-versed in other languages.

 His most productive years were spent at Columbia University, where he was a colleague of Jacques Barzun and Lionel Trilling.
 There he bucked the prevailing classical methods of the day—textual criticism and grammar—presenting classics, even in translation, as worthy of study as literary works in their own right.

 He embraced television as a tool for education, becoming a telelecturer and a pundit on broadcast television.
 He also recorded classical works on phonograph and tape.
+Early in 1966, Hadas delivered four lectures on Hebraism and Hellenism at the 92nd St Y in New York City.

-His daughter Rachel Hadas is a poet, teacher, essayist, and translator.
+Moses Hadas had four children, Jane, David, Elizabeth and Rachel Hadas.
 With his first wife, he had a son David Hadas (1931-2004), a professor of English and Religious Studies at Washington University; and Jane Streusand.

 Hadas is credited with two celebrated witticisms: